hadronized/blog/Reaction_Through_Explicit_Effects.md

 that inherits from `FooObserver`, implement its abstract methods and register an object of our type so that the value can call it when it has to emmit events.
 That’s pretty great, but it has a lot of side effects, and we’re gonna try to abstract that away.

+# Reaction: Part 2 – Explicit effects in **Haskell**

+I’ve been wondering around for a while.
+There’re folks that advise to use [FRP](https://www.haskell.org/haskellwiki/Functional_Reactive_Programming).
+It addresses the issue another way though – I won’t talk about FRP in this post, maybe later since it’s a very interesting concept.
+For my part, I wanted something like [pipes](http://hackage.haskell.org/package/pipes).
+Being able to compose my functions and have effects.

+In [photon](https://github.com/phaazon/photon), my 3D engine, I use explicit effects.